-- Secure the element mounting plates to the boom using the correct saddles and fasteners (be sure to use anti-seize on all stainless steel fasteners).
-Tighten enough to hold them in place, but loose enough so you can move the mounting plates for final tightening.
+- 1. Secure the element mounting plates to the boom using the saddles and fasteners (be sure to use antiseize on all stainless steel fasteners).
+Tighten enough to hold them in place, but loose enough so you can move the mounting plates for final tightening. - 2.
 Wire the EHU's and secure them to the element mounting plates (don't forget the gasket!).
-The mounting plates itself and a standard to the Private element. - ing plate itself acts as the lid for the DB36 EHU's, with the exception of the 49 ft Driven element. - Measure your center-to-center lengths, level the mounting plates and firmly tighten. - 4.
+The mounting plate itself acts as the lid for the DB36 EHU's, with the exception of the 49 ft Driven element. - 3.
+Measure your center-to-center lengths, level the mounting plates and firmly tighten.
+The center of the element is the center of the fiberglass tube that extends from the EHU. - 4.
 Re-measure all of your lengths and correct if needed.
 Take your time, get it right.